Home for Global Students

 • Middle 50% ACT Composite: 33-35

-Cornell, an Ivy League university, maintains a competitive admissions process with fluctuating acceptance rates, signaling a trend of growing selectivity.
+Cornell, most difficult colleges to get into and an Ivy League university, maintains a competitive admissions process with fluctuating acceptance rates, signalling a trend of growing selectivity.
 It also attracts a significant early decision applicant pool.
 Cornell consistently receives an exceptionally high volume of applications, with over 65,000 for the Class of 2028.
 This places it among the most applied-to institutions, even with an acceptance rate that is comparatively higher than some of its Ivy League peers.

 Rice University